oasys/mkspf/README.md

 then the record MUST be treated as if those strings are concatenated together without adding spaces."

-Of courre, we then have to consider limiting to total size so that the response would be <512 byte UDP limit, to avoid failover to (often-filtered) TCP with non-EDNS0-capable clients.
+Of course, we then have to consider limiting to total size so that the response would be <512 byte UDP limit, to avoid failover to (often-filtered) TCP with non-EDNS0-capable clients.
 See this [summary](Overhead.md) for how we estimate the maximum size for the TXT